the-events-calendar/event-tickets/readme.txt

 = [TBD] TBD =

-* Fix - Updated sale label font to be uniform with other EVent Tickets elements.
+* Fix - Updated sale label font to be uniform with other Event Tickets elements.
 [ET-2074]

 = [5.9.1] 2024-04-18 =